 Longer term, the manager is more concerned The fund's worst drawdown occurred at about evolving US risks.
 "The country is still the start of the pandemic when there was the world's growth engine and it has been performing very well during the rapid rise in geographic exposure: lost -16% in just two months, but ended interest rates," observes El Jamal.
-He credits one-third Middle 2020 up nearly 15% as the fund allocat- this accomplishment to a robust economy, a East/North Africa, ed capital into "some of the best EM dis- dynamic market place, and a huge infusion locations I've seen in the last twenty years of liquidity into the market due to aggressive fiscal and monetary policy.
+He credits one-third Middle 2020 up nearly 15% as the fund allocat- this accomplishment to a robust economy, a ed capital into "some of the best EM dis- dynamic market place, and a huge infusion locations I've seen in the last twenty years of liquidity into the market due to aggressive fiscal and monetary policy.

-ing the country increasingly as an emerging market.
+The second worst selloff was just -7%, again But he sees US policies and politics recasting the country increasingly as an emerging market.
 "It's running unsustainable debt and current account deficits, excessively rewith crude oil prices, and emerging market liant on printing money which it can do for growth slowed considerably, led by China. now because the dollar remains the world's reserve currency, and suffers from a strong in 2015 when the MSCI Emerging Market dose of dysfunctional political polarization,' observes El Jamal.

-down a small net exposure of 2% in half by rowing, and he fears for the future of the the time the war started in February 2022.
+write-off of Russian debt by having pared the US and emerging markets may be nardown a small net exposure of 2% in half by rowing, and he fears for the future of the the time the war started in February 2022.
 It dollar and how any material change in its had only a 30bps long exposure to Ukraine status may affect other asset classes, especially across emerging markets.

-Locally, the Israeli-Hamas war hasn't affect- El Jamal is also concerned about the risks ed Waha because, as El Jamal explains, the associated with a shift from a US-led world market never sold off to compelling levels order to one that's becoming multi-polar as and the manager has remained neutral in the the US is defaulting from its global leaderreported "big-money investors are beginning to place more cash in emerging markets as they chase returns in what could be a structural shift in the way they allocate their money."
+ed Waha because, as El Jamal explains, the associated with a shift from a US-led world market never sold off to compelling levels order to one that's becoming multi-polar as and the manager has remained neutral in the the US is defaulting from its global leaderreported "big-money investors are beginning to place more cash in emerging markets as they chase returns in what could be a structural shift in the way they allocate their money."